KaziTShahid/Nonlinear-Hyperspectral-Unmixing-Autoencoder/README.md

 The three mixing models used here are the Fan, Bilinear and PPNM models.

+This code can also estimate the number of endmembers.

 Also, you can have higher order nonlinear terms, like 3rd or 4th degree cross-products instead of only upto the 2nd degree cross products.
 For this, change the "upto_how_many_degrees" parameter.

 # Main Files